jen20/go-event-sourcing-sample/README.md

 Save(aggregate Aggregate) error

+// retrieves and build an aggregate from events based on its identifier
+// possible to cancel from the outside GetWithContext(ctx context.Context, id string, aggregate Aggregate) error

 // retrieves and build an aggregate from events based on its identifier Get(id string, aggregate Aggregate) error
 ```